Jy0thsna/Food-Ordering-System/README.md

 This is a database management project that uses MySQL, XAMPP Server, PHP, HTML, CSS and JavaScript.

- Navigation begins from home.php. file.
+ Navigation begins from login.php file.
 All images used are stored in images folder.

  # User View